HomeFor Partners & FamiliesYour husband just left the military and is lost.

 Common questions

-He doesn't seem to think he needs help — he just seems stuck.
+He doesn't seem to think he needs help.
+He just seems stuck.
 How do I reach him?

 How long does the transition usually take?